napari/docs/docs/developers/core_dev_guide.md

 but explore corner cases.
 It can be tempting not to review tests, but please do so.

-7. **Milestones:** Make sure you add the appropriate milestone to PRs before merging.
-We have a PR check for this, and it's important to do this both in the main repo and in the docs repo.
+7. **Labels and Milestones:** Make sure you add the appropriate labels and milestone to PRs before merging.
+This should be done both in the main napari repo and in the docs repo.
+Both repos have a CI check, triggered by the `ready_to_merge` label, which will fail if the milestone is not set in the PR.

 Other changes may be *nitpicky*: spelling mistakes, formatting, etc. Do not insist contributors make these changes, but instead you should offer